 Babylon.js v3.1 introduced a new component based tools: the behaviors.
-A behavior is a simple class that can be attached to a node where it will provide a specific set of features.
+A behavior is a simple class that can be attached to a target where it will provide a specific set of features.
 Features will be triggered by defined events.

 A behavior is defined by the following interface: